-Special Problems (Wood) 480795
+480795 Special Problems (Wood)

-This course allows the student to gain intermediate experience in his/her perspective fields through projects and tasks assigned by the instructor and based on applications the student may one day experience as a professional.
-It sets the foundation for more indepth projects that will be included in the student's future portfolio.
+This course allows students to gain intermediate experience in their perspective fields through projects and tasks assigned by the instructor, and based on applications, the student may one day experience as a professional.
+It sets the foundation for more in-depth projects that will be included in the student's future portfolio.
 It focuses on various assignments and curricula as determined by the program instructor.